 - Within Canada when the foreign national is residing holding a permanent resident status

-Inadmissibility within Canada
+Inadmissibility To Canada

 Certain options are available to foreign nationals to avoid being considered inadmissible and to prevent it as well.